Anurag loves playing video games. His guides and listicles revolve around popular iOS, Android, PC, and console games.

 Casual games are dime a dozen on the Google Play store, but what about war games for us armchair generals?
 Well, developers have brought the combat zone right to our mobile devices.
 While these games may not be as good as PC or console games, they offer new gameplay features that will appeal to mobile phone and tablet PC users.
 Here’s a rundown of some of the best war games for the Android platform:

 - Arma Tactics

 - Total War Battles: Shogun

 1. Frontline Commando: D-Day

 The sequel to Frontline Commando has a WWII setting.
-Combine this with console-like graphics and slick touchscreen controls and you get a stunning war-themed third-person shooter for your mobile device.
-Developers did a great job in capturing the WWII period.
-In-game weapons are modeled after their real-life counterparts and places like Utah and Omaha beaches are carbon copies of real WWII locations.
+Combine this with console-like graphics and slick touchscreen controls, and you get a stunning war-themed third-person shooter for your mobile device.
+Developers did a great job of capturing the WWII period.
+In-game weapons are modeled after their real-life counterparts, and places like Utah and Omaha beaches are carbon copies of real WWII locations.

 2. Arma Tactics

-A turn-based tactical war game, Arma Tactics lets you control 4 soldiers in close combat battles.
-Moving soldiers is easy – just tap on a soldier and drag him to move from one place to another.
+A turn-based tactical war game, Arma Tactics lets you control four soldiers in close combat battles.
+Moving soldiers is easy—just tap on a soldier and drag him to move from one place to another.
 However, you will need action points to move him.
 These action points can also be spent on healing and firing.
-You can spend a maximum of 2 action points per unit.
+You can spend a maximum of two action points per unit.